-All individuals, including pregnant women, should ensure they have adequate insurance arrangements prior to travel.
-You should also check that your travel insurance will provide cover for birth and care of your newborn baby if you give birth while abroad.
+Make sure you have adequate insurance arrangements prior to travel and check that your travel insurance will provide cover for birth and care of your newborn baby if you give birth while abroad.

 Q. Should I plan a pregnancy during the coronavirus pandemic?

 Becoming pregnant during the coronavirus pandemic is a matter of personal choice.
 However, you might like to take a look at the Faculty of Reproductive Healthcare (FSRH) website for useful on planning a pregnancy at this time.